mohamed-faris77/mohamed-faris77/README.md

 - 🎓 BCA Graduate from **Acharya Institute of Graduate Studies**, Bangalore
 - 💻 Passionate about **Full Stack Web Development**, especially with the **MERN stack**
 - 🧠 Constantly learning and exploring new web technologies
-- 🔍 Looking for **entry-level opportunities** in Frontend / Full Stack Development
+- 🔍 Looking for **entry-level opportunities** in Full Stack Development
 - 🛠️ Enjoy building real-world projects and improving code quality

 ---